taliajmallo/rpgs/characters/Jasskia/charsheet.md

 ## Class Features
 ### Elemental Focus (Aether)
 Your primary elemental focus is Aether.
-You add Knowledge (Engineering) and Sleight of Hand to your class skill list, and gain the *Basic Telekinesis* talent and *Telekinetic Blast* blast.
+You add ~~Knowledge (Engineering)~~ Knowledge (Local) and Sleight of Hand to your class skill list, and gain the *Basic Telekinesis* talent and *Telekinetic Blast* blast.
 ### Kinetic Blast
 As a standard action, you can unleash a kinetic blast at a single target up to a range of 30 feet.
 You must have at least 1 hand free to aim.
 Kinetic blasts are